MarkBorcherding/AgentBdd/readme.md

     public void function Then_$step_name_function$(){
     }

 Unfortunately, there was no way to create a method name from another variable.
-Creating Îmacros turns out to be pretty easy.
+Creating ï¿½macros turns out to be pretty easy.

 ## Installation
 Simply run `rake deploy` from the command line...after installing `rake` ofcourse.